tomimas/JHS-106/README.md

 JHS-106
 =======

-Clojure implementation of Finland's postal address parsing, based on [JHS-106 specification] (http://www.jhs-suositukset.fi/suomi/jhs106).
+Clojure implementation of Finland's postal address parsing, based on [JHS-106 specification] (https://www.suomidigi.fi/ohjeet-ja-tuki/jhs-suositukset/jhs-106-postiosoite-vanhentunut).
-Sadly the specification is available only in Finnish.
+Sadly the specification is available only in Finnish and has been deprecated 2020.

 ## Latest version